Balarampur, Purulia (community development block): Language and religion

+At the time of the 2011 census, 77.03% of the population spoke Bengali, 18.89% Santali and 3.58% Hindi as their first language.

 Rural Poverty

 According to the Rural Household Survey in 2005, 32.85% of total number of families were BPL families in Purulia district.
 According to a World Bank report, as of 2012, 31-38% of the population in Purulia, Murshidabad and Uttar Dinajpur districts were below poverty level, the highest among the districts of West Bengal, which had an average 20% of the population below poverty line.

 Economy

 Livelihood

 In the Balarampur CD block in 2011, among the class of total workers, cultivators numbered 12,333 and formed 21.76%, agricultural labourers numbered 21,384 and formed 31.73%, household industry workers numbered 1,517 and formed 2.68% and other workers numbered 21,441 and formed 37.83%.
 Total workers numbered 56,675 and formed 41.08% of the total population, and non-workers numbered 81,275 and formed 58.92% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.